gomobile/sp-styles/README.md

 This project is the starting point for the App Designer Styles tutorial and video.
-The App Designer is included in the Intel(R) XDK.
+The App Designer is included in the Intel(R) XDK NEW.

-Intel(R) XDK
+Intel(R) XDK NEW
 -------------------------------------------
-Please visit http://software.intel.com/en-us/html5 to learn more about the Intel(R) XDK.
+Please visit http://software.intel.com/en-us/html5 to learn more about the Intel(R) XDK NEW.

 Application Files
 -----------------